Native American Facts For Kids was written for young people learning about the Wiyot tribe for school or home-schooling reports. We encourage students

 The Wiyot people speak English today.
 The last native speaker of the Wiyot language died in 1962.
 But some younger people are

-trying to learn the language again.
-You can see a Wiyot picture dictionary
+You can also see a Wiyot picture dictionary

 here.